MicrosoftDocs/sdk-api/sdk-api-src/content/iptypes/ns-iptypes-ip_adapter_unicast_address_xp.md

 The lease lifetime, in seconds, that the IP address is valid.

-#### - OnLinkPrefixLength

-Type: <b>UINT8</b>

-The length, in bits, of the prefix or network part of the IP address.
-For a unicast IPv4 address, any value greater than 32 is an illegal value.
-For a unicast IPv6 address, any value greater than 128 is an illegal value.
-A value of 255 is commonly used to represent an illegal value.

-<div class="alert"><b>Note</b>  This structure member is only available on Windows Vista and later.</div>
-<div> </div>

 ## -remarks

 The <a href="/windows/desktop/api/iptypes/ns-iptypes-ip_adapter_addresses_lh">IP_ADAPTER_ADDRESSES</a> structure is retrieved by the <a href="/windows/desktop/api/iphlpapi/nf-iphlpapi-getadaptersaddresses">GetAdaptersAddresses</a> function.
 The <b>FirstUnicastAddress</b> member of the <b>IP_ADAPTER_ADDRESSES</b>structure is a pointer to a linked list of <b>IP_ADAPTER_UNICAST_ADDRESS</b> structures.